Skip to main contentScroll Top

 I will end by mentioning the "wetland", meaning a wetland area of Singapore.
 It is located in the far north on the edge of the Strait of Johor, separating Singapore from neighboring Malaysia.

-It is an area covered by mangroves with paths laid out to circulate around.
-You can also see the towers jutting out on the other side in Malaysia from the Eagle Point, which overlooks the seaside.
-There you might spot horseshoe crabs and gobies. (also called " mud skippers » in English)Those are fish that walk and move on the surface of muddy water (mud means "mud").
+It's an area covered in mangroves with paths laid out for walking around them.
+You can even see the towers rising on the other side in Malaysia from Eagle Point, which overlooks the sea.
+There, you might spot horseshoe crabs and gobies (also called "mud skippers" in English), fish that walk and move on the surface of the muddy water (mud means "mud").

 Did you like the article? share on Pinterest!